South Central Coast: Energy

 The South Central Coast has limited potential for hydro-power plants and has therefore not been a major part of EVN's mostly hydro-focused strategy.
 However, it is at the forefront of many of Vietnam's efforts to diversify electricity sources away from hydro-power.
 The country's first nuclear power plant is under construction in Ninh Thuận province.
 A second nuclear power project is being prepared with Japanese partners and will also be in Ninh Thuận.

 A 200 MW wind power plant is under construction in Ninh Thuận province and is planned to be completed in 2012.
 Other wind power plants are being constructed in Bình Thuận province.

 Bình Thuận is also the location of a 1200 MW electro-thermal plant currently under construction.

 Demography

-The South Central Coast region had a population of 8.93 million.
+The South Central Coast region has a population of 8.93 million.
 The three northern provinces of Quảng Nam, Quảng Ngãi and Bình Định have the largest populations and together make up almost half of the region's population (47.7%).